caplena/knowledge-base/docs/04-07-Anonymize-text-comments.md

 ![Screenshot 2022-06-01 at 15.35.41.png](https://stoplight.io/api/v1/projects/cHJqOjEyNDcxMw/images/7MS4c2V5Lqw)

 The anonymization process takes place right after the upload onto the Caplena server.
 The original data - the data that includes the PII information – will not be visible at any time.
-For technical reasons, the original data that includes the PII information will remain on the Caplena server for a short period of time before being permanently deleted.
-This data will not remain on the server or its backup system.
+For technical reasons, the original data that includes the PII information will remain on the Caplena server for a short period of time, before it will be automatically and permanently deleted from the server and its backup system.

 ## Languages and Translations